-A 2-level North Wing (in gray) was added to SALEM MALL in 1981, which included a new J.C.
+A 2-level North Wing (in medium gray) was added to SALEM MALL in 1981, which included a new J.C.
 Penney.
 The west anchor, originally a Rike's, was also enlarged and rebranded.
 Picnic, a second food court, was installed in the center of the complex in 1985.
 With these modifications, the facility encompassed approximately 858,000 leasable square feet, housed 124 stores, and maintained free parking for 4,600 autos.

 Shillito's and Rike's stores were merged in April 1982 and rebranded in June.
 The original logo read "Shillito/Rike's."
 In a newer trademark, the backslash and apostrophe have been omitted.
 The SALEM MALL store received a Lazarus nameplate in March 1986.